vfridkin/GetCleanData/README.md

-# GetCleanData
+# The scripts - how they work & connect
 Assignment for course: Getting and Cleaning Data
+## How they work
+This is some text
+## How they connect
+This is some text